-Data Modeling is “the act” of creating a data model (physical, logical, conceptual etc.), and includes defining and determining the data needs of an organization, and its goals.
+Data Modeling is the “act” of creating a data model (physical, logical, conceptual, etc.) and includes defining and determining an organization’s data needs and goals.
 The act of Data Modeling defines not just data elements, but also the structures they form and the relationships between them.
-Developing a data model requires the architects (Data Modelers) work closely with the rest of the enterprise to establish goals, and the end users of the information systems, to establish process.
+Developing a data model requires the data modelers to work closely with the rest of the organization to establish the goals, and the end users of the information systems to establish the processes.

-	A data model contains “data elements” (for example, a customer’s name, or an address, or the picture of an airplane) which are standardized and organized into patterns, allowing them to relate to each other.
+A data model contains “data elements” (for example, a customer’s name, an address, or a picture of an airplane) that are standardized and organized into patterns, allowing them to relate to one another.
 The programming language used has an influence on the shape of the model, as does the database being used.
 The model defines how data is connected, and how data is processed and stored inside the computer system.
-For example, a data element representing a house can be associated with other elements, which in turn, represent the color of the house, its size, address, and the owner’s name.
+For instance, a data element representing a house can be associated with other elements, which, in turn, represent the color of the house, its size, address, and the owner’s name.
 How the information is organized varies from one model to the next.

-	- Phase I took place from roughly the 1960s to 1999, and included the development of Database Management Systems (DBMS) known as hierarchical, inverted list, network, and during the 1990s, object-oriented Database Management Systems.
+- Phase I took place from roughly the 1960s to 1999, and included the development of database management systems (DBMSs) – hierarchical databases, inverted list databases, network databases, and the first object-oriented databases appeared around 1985.

-	- Phase II is described as relational, and introduced SQL and SQL products (plus a few nonSQL products) starting about 1990.
+- Phase II is described as relational databases, and introduced the structured query language (SQL) starting about 1990.

 - Phase III supported Online Analytical Processing (OLAP), which was developed around 1990 (along with specialized DBMSs) and continues to be used today.

 - Phase IV introduced NoSQL in 2008, supporting the use of big data, nonrelational data, graphs, and more.